edezekiel/gatsby-netlify-blog/src/pages/posts/2019-08-29-Learning-GraphQL.md

 A few months ago I embarked on a journey to upgrade my personal website from a React/Rails stack to a Gatsby site.
 One reason for this switch is because I wanted to get more familiar with [GraphQL](https://graphql.org/).

 With the previous version of my site, I had to make an API call to a specific Rails endpoints.
-Then the frontend had to accomodated whatever data was returned.
+Then the frontend had to accommodate whatever data was returned.
 Sometimes I had to make multiple HTTP requests to get all the data I needed for one component.

 I heard that GraphQL might be able to address these problems so I gave it a shot!